 Distance education courses are recommended only for students who are confident of their ability to work independently.
 Like all Langara courses, they must be completed during the semester in which students enrol.
-For further information on these courses or how to register for them, refer to the Registration Guide and Course Schedule.
+For further information on these courses or how to register for them, refer to the Registration Guide and Course Schedule on the College website.